Soso-Sukhitashvili/remove-background-from-an-image-automatically/README.md

 # Remove Background From an Image Automatically
-the module can remove background from an image automatically.
+The module can remove background (with some threshold) from an image automatically.